ykhdrew/qMSM_tutorial/README.md

 The following content is accompanying the book chapter:
 "A Step-by-step Guide on How to Construct quasi-Markov State Models to Study Functional Conformational Changes of Biological Macromolecules" in
-"A Practical Guide to Recent Advances in Multiscale Modelling and Simulation of Biomolecules".
-AIP Publishing. to be Published.
+"Chapter 10, “A Practical Guide to Recent Advances in Multi-scale Modeling and Simulation for Biomolecules”, Edited by Wang, Y. and Zhou, R., AIP Publihing (2023).
-(Currently available at ChemRxiv: https://chemrxiv.org/engage/chemrxiv/article-details/620b1bff0c0bf09733e9cde8)
+(Freely available at ChemRxiv: https://chemrxiv.org/engage/chemrxiv/article-details/620b1bff0c0bf09733e9cde8)

 ### Content